MikeAtWest/pluralsight-js-dev-env-plus-ts/README.md

-# pluralsight-js-dev-env-plus-ts
+# pluralsight-js-dev-env
-Modify original JS Dev Env to sue TypeScript instead of Babel for transpilation and linting.
+JS Dev environment from Pluralsight source with Cory House